-Special taxes must be allocated and apportioned on a reasonable basis to all categories and classes of property (other than exempt property) within the CFD that receive general or special benefit from the Public Infrastructure financed through the CFD.
+Special taxes must be allocated and apportioned on a reasonable basis to all categories and classes of property (other than exempt property) within the CFD that receive general or special benefit from the Public Infrastructure financed through the GFD.
 Exemptions from the special tax may be given to parcels which are publicly owned unless such property is granted a leasehold or possessory interest to a non-governmental owner.
+Section 3.75.260 of the MCC allows the County Council discretion in levying and apportioning special taxes within the CFD.